flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 # Machine learning algorithm for week-ahead hypoglycemia prediction from continuous glucose monitoring data

-This algorithm takes as input the patients' continuous glucose monitoring (CGM) data over a given week, and outputs the probability that each patient will experience a hypoglycemic episode over the subsequent week.
+This algorithm takes as input a set of patients' continuous glucose monitoring (CGM) data over a given week, and outputs the probability that each patient will experience a hypoglycemic episode over the subsequent week.

 The algorithm consists of two components: an unsupervised feature extraction algorithm which uses random convolutional kernels to derive a large number of features from the past values of the patients' CGM time series, and a linear classifier which takes as input the extracted features and outputs the predicted probability of a future hypoglycemic episode.

-The feature extraction algorithm is the MiniRocket [1] algorithm for variable length inputs, and the code is taken directly from the [official code repository](https://github.com/angus924/minirocket).
+The implemented feature extraction algorithm is the MiniRocket [1] algorithm for variable length inputs, and the code is taken directly from the [official code repository](https://github.com/angus924/minirocket).
 The linear classifier is an L1 and L2 regularised logistic regression trained with gradient descent in TensorFlow, and the code is provided in this repository.